Want to be a beekeeper?

 Beekeeping is a fascinating and rewarding hobby but should not be entered into without careful thought and proper training.

-So if you want to be a beekeeper you need:
+So, to be a beekeeper you should: